 How to Teach Geography When Your Kids Don’t Like ItLara Molettiere

-Teaching geography.
-It causes either excitement or dread, and rarely anything between.
-It is either a subject your children find fun and delightful or one they see as dry and monotonous (you probably fall into one side or the other as well).
+When teaching geography, you may find it is either a subject your children find fun and delightful or one they see as dry and monotonous.
 So how do you teach geography if your child would rather eat pencil shavings than look at a map?
 Here are a few ideas to help.

 Utilize Your Child’s Interests